-First, a real estate contract can be a mortgage note or seller financed loan – something we specialize in here at Amerinote Xchange.
-These notes and loans can be sold to another party, often called a note buyer, in the event that the seller no longer wants to manage a loan themself.
+First, a real estate contract can be a mortgage note or seller-financed loan – something we specialize in here at Amerinote Xchange.
+These notes and loans can be sold to another party, often called a note buyer, in the event that the seller no longer wants to manage the loan themself.

 Additionally, the term “real estate contract” can refer to a literal contract on real estate being bought or sold.
 (When you purchase a house, you put it under contract.
 In most cases, this “real estate contract” can also be sold, much like selling a mortgage note or seller-carried loan can.)

 The question of who buys real estate contracts depends on which of these two uniquely different phrases the asker is referring to.
 Let’s take a look at each one more in depth, and discuss who would buy each type of contract and when.